Find Schools

 $11,600 Avg Student Debt

 On average, students take out $11,600 in loans while pursuing their degree.
-During the early years of their career, Georgia Northwestern Technical College graduates make an average of $34,809 annually.
+Once they receive their degree, Georgia Northwestern Technical College graduates enter the workforce, making an average salary of $34,809 during the early year of their career.

 $33,215 Average Earnings